School of Architecture,

 Faculty of Social Sciences

+This studio-based course will help you develop your own distinctive design practice.
+You’ll explore design processes and methodologies.
+There are opportunities to work on real-life projects with local, regional and international groups as part of our Live Projects initiative.
 You can take the course as a stand-alone MA or as preparation for a PhD via our PhD by Design programme.

-- Special Design 1 ‘Live Project’
+- Design Project 1

-- Design Project 1 and 2
+- Design Project 2

 - Reflections on Architectural Design